Get Your Family Dispute Case Packet — Private, Fast, Affordable

 Selection of Arbitrator

-In Butte City, parties often select an arbitrator experienced in family law and familiar with local dynamics.
+In Butte City, parties often select an arbitrator experienced in family law and familiar at a local employer.
 Arbitrators can be attorneys, retired judges, or specially trained ADR professionals.
 The process begins with mutual agreement on the arbitrator's identity or through appointments by arbitration organizations authorized under California law.

 Pre-Arbitration Preparation